 Why Poly Mailer Measurement Actually Matters

-Right-sized packaging uses only what's needed to protect your product and get it safely to your customer.
-Better for your budget and less waste overall.
+Right-sized packaging uses only what is needed to protect your product and get it safely to your customer.
+That is better for your budget and better for overall waste.
+Our full mailer collection is built around this exact principle, with standard sizing across every material option.

 Make It a System

-When your product line changes—new fabric weights, different inserts, updated folding methods—revisit your measurements.
-Small changes can affect the best mailer size.
+When your product line changes, such as new fabric weights, different inserts, or updated folding methods, revisit your measurements.
+Small changes can affect the best mailer size, whether you are working with recycled poly mailers or recycled kraft mailers.

 The Bottom Line